David73-Coloa/programming-course/Languages/C/content/02/pages/conditional_if_else/README.md

 <code>#include &lt;stdio.h&gt;
 int number = 5;
 int main() {
-  if (number == 5) { // Here we put the keyword if and compare, if the condition inside the if is true, this block of code happens, if not , the other is executed.
+  if (number == 5) { // Here we put the keyword if and compare, if the condition inside the if is true, this block of code happens, if not , the other is executed, the double equal signal means equality.
     printf("The number is 5.");
   }else {
     printf("Number is not 5.");